(1) The Commissioner must prepare a code of practice which contains—

 (2) Where a code under this section is in force, the Commissioner may prepare amendments of the code or a replacement code.

-(3) Before preparing a code or amendments under this section, the Commissioner must consult the Secretary of State and such of the following as the Commissioner considers
+(3) Before preparing a code or amendments under this section, the Commissioner must consult the Secretary of State and such of the following

 **Trials are provided to all LexisPSL and LexisLibrary content, excluding Practice Compliance, Practice Management and Risk and Compliance, subscription packages are tailored to your specific needs.
 To discuss trialling these LexisPSL services please email customer service via our online form.
 Free trials are only available to individuals based in the UK.
 We may terminate this trial at any time or decide not to give a trial, for any reason.
 Trial includes one question to LexisAsk during the length of the trial.